Reposting for Memorial Day:

-I have the privilege of providing care for senior citizens on a part-time basis.
+I had the privilege of providing care for senior citizens on a part-time basis.
 Two elderly men that I serve in particular are veterans of World War II.
 This is a privilege, in part, because World War II veterans are becoming scarcer.
 Many of them are getting up into their late eighties and early nineties.

 I always found it curious that many veterans who witnessed military action in war- be it WWII, the Korean War, or the Vietnam War -did not like to talk about their experience in the years to follow.
 It just so happens that hospices give special training to chaplains and volunteers so that they can properly minister to dying veterans who have suffered from post-traumatic stress syndrome.
 This special training is needed because there are two currents that run counter to each other in men who have to live with these disturbing memories: